UX-Society/Get-Started/README.md

 - Don't forget to Google 'css thing' if you're unsure of what to do.
 There are many resources available online to learn
 - If the website is not updating to changes, **Inspect > Network > check Disable Cache** and also cleat Chrome's cache in Settings
 - https://developer.mozilla.org/en-US/ is a great resource for almost anything webdev

-## Pull Request
-Instead of allowing members to directly contribute, the project manager looks over pull requests for changes.
-- Fork the repository, and go to your personal version
-- Clone that repo locally
-- Commit and push to you repo
-- On te github page, go to the *Pull requests* tab and open a new request (note: future commits will be automatically added to the request)
-- Wait or notify the PM of the request, then see if they were rejected or accepted

 ### Fish
 [Fish Shell](https://fishshell.com/) is recommended to make console usage easy.